willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/segundo-projeto-fire-alarm.md

 One way to validate when the fire alarm should trigger the audible alarm is to create a *stub* for trigger and use some *spies* for the Twilio API.

-As a first step we will create the tests of our configuration file, which we will divide between the temperature sensor information and the Twilio API.
+As a first step, we will create the tests of our configuration file, which we will divide between the temperature sensor information and the Twilio API.
 We will make the request for our `src/configuration.js` and we will check the information of the pin to be connected to the sensor, the value of the interval to be used to check the sensor information and the acceptable temperature limit of the environment in which` FireAlarm` will be working and your phone will be set to receive SMS.

 ```javascript
 var CONFIG = require('../src/configuration');